-During the fiscal year ended December 31, 2021, the Nominating and Corporate Governance Committee was comprised of Gary P. Fayard (from April 2021), Benjamin M. Polk, Sydney Selati (through March 2021) and Mark S. Vidergauz.
-Mr. Polk served as Chairman.
-The Board adopted a written charter for the Nominating and Corporate Governance Committee, which is available on our website at http://investors.monsterbevcorp.com/governance.cfm.
-The Nominating and Corporate Governance Committee held five meetings during the fiscal year ended December 31, 2021 (see "Nominating and Corporate Governance Committee" below for more information).
+During the fiscal year ended December 31, 2022, the Nominating and Corporate Governance Committee was comprised of Gary P. Fayard, Steven G. Pizula (from June 2022), Benjamin M. Polk (through June 2022) and Mark S. Vidergauz.
+Mr. Polk served as Chairman through June 2022 and Mr. Vidergauz has served as Chairman since June 2022.
+The Board adopted a written charter for the Nominating and Corporate Governance Committee, which is available website our http://investors.monsterbevcorp.com/governance.cfm.
+The Nominating and Corporate Governance Committee held two meetings during the fiscal year ended December 31, 2022 (see "Nominating and Corporate Governance Committee" below for more information).

-The Executive Committee, comprised of Rodney C. Sacks and Hilton H. Schlosberg, held eight meetings during the fiscal year ended December 31, 2021.
+The Executive Committee, comprised of Rodney C. Sacks and Hilton H. Schlosberg, held twelve meetings during the fiscal year ended December 31, 2022.
 The Executive Committee manages and directs the business of the Company between meetings of the Board.
 Under the 2020 Omnibus Incentive Plan equity grant procedures, each of the Compensation Committee and the Executive Committee independently has the authority to grant equity awards for new hires and promotions for employees who are not Section 16 employees.
 Equity awards granted by the Executive Committee are not subject to approval or ratification by the Board or the Compensation Committee, as set forth in the written Equity Grant Procedures adopted by the Board (see "Compensation Discussion and Analysis - Equity Grant Procedures" below for more information).